jgoulah/mastering-failure/oscon2015.md

 # Team Learning

-the problem solving capacity of the organization is improved through better access to knowledge and expertise.
+the problem solving capacity of the organization is improved through better access to knowledge and expertise

 ^ Requires individuals to engage in dialogue and group discussion.
 For a team to learn, they must be in sync and reach agreement.